v1nc/traktor-streaming-proxy-windows/README.md

-# traktor-streaming-proxy
+# traktor-streaming-proxy-windows
-Allow Traktor DJ to stream music from YouTube, Spotify, and Tidal by faking Beatport's API
+*Allow Traktor DJ on windows to stream music from YouTube, Spotify, and Tidal by faking Beatport's API*

 <img src="screenshot.png" align="right" width="250"></a>

+**Note that running this software might violate copyright laws in your country.
+This repository is for educational purpose only.
+Use at your own risk**

+This fork is based on [traktor-streaming-proxy v0.4.1](https://github.com/0xf4b1/traktor-streaming-proxy) and instructions in this [issue](https://github.com/0xf4b1/traktor-streaming-proxy/issues/13).
+Thanks to [@0xf4b1](https://github.com/0xf4b1) and [@radusuciu](https://github.com/radusuciu) for your work.
+New changes of v0.5 will be merged once I tested them successfully.
+You need to set up the docker image manually at the moment.
+Once I added a prebuild docker image, you will only need to start the docker container, trust the certificate and patch your `Traktor.exe`

 Traktor DJ supports streaming of music tracks, but only from the Beatport and Beatsource services.
 This project aims to integrate other streaming sources into Traktor DJ via Beatport Streaming.